View all text of Chapter 1 [§ 101 - § 119]

 (A)In general.—

-(iii) The Council shall review the process through which the Administration determines to use advisory circulars and service bulletins.
+(vi)Process review.—The Council shall review the process through which the Administration determines to use advisory circulars, service bulletins, and other externally facing guidance and regulatory material.

-(B)Meetings.—The Council shall meet on a regular and periodic basis or at the call of the chairman or of the Administrator.
+(B)Meetings.—The Council shall meet not less than 3 times annually or at the call of the chair or the Administrator.

 (6)Administrative matters.—